SaveinBitcoin/Save-in-Bitcoin/README.md

 *   Transfer balance from main account
 *   BTC withdrawal

+#### API key associated to your Sub account

+Suggestion: while creating this API key, take note of the sub account numeric ID that appears in the dropdown menu, as you will need it later.

 Filters:

-*   Add your whitelisted wallet to the Bitcoin Withdrawal Address Filter
 *   Optionally add your server's IP address to the IP Address Filter

-#### API key associated to your Sub account

 Permissions: